 - Statement of purpose, preferably written in English

 - Submit the online Graduate School Application for Admission and pay the application fee.

 - GRE (optional) institution code 1846 for UW–Madison

-- Non-native English speakers must also submit results for the TOEFL or MELAB exams.
+- Non-native English speakers must also submit results for the TOEFL or IELTS exams.
+There are few exceptions.
 Please note that the Graduate School requires that these scores be no older than 2 years old.
 This is calculated from the start of the term for which you are applying, NOT the date on which we receive your application.